No one should be forced to carry a pregnancy against their will and face the life-altering consequences of being denied essential health care.

 It’s too impolite or too political.
 Too full of partisan talking points or too divisive.

 Yet, if we want to change the political landscape around abortion, that’s got to change.
-If the Supreme Court overturns Roe v.
-Wade and abortion access is left to the political process, those of us who care about reproductive freedom have to get engaged.
+With abortion access left to the political process, those of us who care about reproductive freedom have to get engaged.
 We have to start talking.

 There’s a lot of incorrect information, misinformation, and even disinformation about abortion.
 Politicians and anti-abortion activists use this misinformation to twist the narrative about this very common, very safe medical procedure.